Spontoon Island

 I regret to announce the death of J.P.Morgan, artist & writer,

-and occassional contributor to these Spontoon Island pages.
+and occasional contributor to these Spontoon Island pages.

 He was born in 1957, and died 30 December 2010